Carlos Martínez Rivas

-Carlos Martínez Rivas (1924-1998) was a Nicaraguan poet, most famous for his poem "El paraíso recobrado" ("The recovered paradise"), a love poem first published in 1944.
+Carlos Martínez Rivas (1924–1998) was a Nicaraguan poet, most famous for his poem "El paraíso recobrado" ("The recovered paradise"), a love poem first published in 1944.

 Early years and time in Spain

-Carlos Martínez Rivas was born on October 12, 1924 in Puerto de Ocoz, Guatemala, where his parents were vacationing.
+Rivas was born on October 12, 1924, in Puerto de Ocoz, Guatemala, where his parents were vacationing.

 From an early age, Martinez Rivas showed a special talent for poetry.
 He won his first poetry competition at age 16 and at age 18, while still a high school student at Colegio Centro-América, a Jesuit school in Managua he wrote "El paraiso recobrado" which was published in 1944.